Document how to install and run Replicant in a virtual machine

 Since we don't have a Replicant 6 SDK, those instructions can't be used directly by us for documentation.

-Updated by Adonay Felipe Nogueira over 1 year ago
+Updated by Adonay Felipe Nogueira almost 4 years ago

 I noticed that the author of the first link and repository (second link) actually did an entire new QEMU.
 I don't know the reason for that, but I wonder if that was really needed.